 Wednesday 11th July 2018

-This month SCLD is launching our scoping report: A stronger Voice?
-A scoping study of independent advocacy for people with learning disabilities which explores advocacy provision, and experience of advocacy support for people with learning disabilities in Scotland.
+In July 2018 SCLD launched a scoping report: A stronger Voice?
+A scoping study of independent advocacy for people with learning disabilities .
+The Report explored advocacy provision and experiences of advocacy support for people with learning disabilities in Scotland.

 People with learning disabilities often find it difficult to make their voice heard.
 They can experience barriers to accessing their human rights in areas such as health and wellbeing, housing, personal assistance, employment, finance and decision-making.